rht-labs/ansible-stacks/roles/create-openshift-resources/README.md

 ## Testing

-There are two directories of tests in the code base:

-* `plays` : ansible playbooks that exercise this role by running it using an API document.
+`plays` : ansible playbooks that exercise this role by running it using an API document.
 At this time, the tests do not have assertions, so a test is considered passed if the execution of the play completes.
-* `units` : these are pytests that exercise custom modules in the role.

 ### Running and Writing Playbook Tests